AlexB52/retest/README.md

 ## Installation

-Install it on your machine with:
+Install it on your machine without adding it on a Gemfile:

     $ gem install retest

+## Usage

+Launch `retest` in your terminal after accessing your ruby repository.

+You can pass the test command surrounded by quotes and use the placeholder `<test>` to tell `retest` where to put test file in your command.
+Example:

     $ retest 'bundle exec rspec <test>'

-## Usage

-Launch `retest` in your terminal after accessing your ruby project folder.

-Pass the test command surrounded by quotes.
-Use the placeholder `<test>` in your command to tell `retest` where to put the path of the test file in your command.
-Example: `retest 'bundle exec rspec <test>'`.
-When a file is changed `retest` will find its matching test and run it.
+When a file is changed, the gem will find its matching test and run the test command with it.

+Few shortcut flags exist to avoid writing the full test command.

+    $ retest --rspec
+    $ retest --rails
+    $ retest --rake --all

+Finally let retest automatically find your ruby setup and run the appropriate command using:

+    $ retest
+    $ retest --auto
+    $ retest --auto --all

 Learn more by running `retest -h`